andris-lejasmeiers/swift/index.md

 1. _Optionally_ before the first member or after the last member of a type (neither is encouraged nor discouraged).
 1. Anywhere explicitly required by other sections of this document.
+1. At the end of each source file to ensure it terminates with a newline character.

 _Multiple_ blank lines are permitted, but never required (nor encouraged).
 If you do use multiple consecutive blank lines, do so consistently throughout your